ylhyra/ylhyra_content/not_data/content/explanations/Resources/E-books_in_Icelandic.md

 Purchasing Icelandic e-books is quite easy and it is relatively cheap for the value you get out of them as a student.

-We highly recommend purchasing an e-book and an audiobook together and to use them together as a reading aid.
+We highly recommend purchasing an e-book and an audiobook together and using them together as a reading aid.

 Note however that you will almost never encounter [[written Icelandic]] on a level below [[C1]].
-Even childrens' books are written at a [[C1]] level and use difficult vocabulary and phrases.
+Even children's books are written at a [[C1]] level and use difficult vocabulary and phrases.
 For that reason you may as well want to spend your time reading regular books.

 There are [https://www.forlagid.is/voruflokkur/rafbaekur/ over 1,000 e-books] and [https://www.forlagid.is/voruflokkur/hljodbaekur-og-tonlist/app/ 300 downloadable audiobooks] available on the website of the publishing house Forlagið.
 All e-books can also be purchased through Amazon for the Kindle.